Fun Facts About Griffith Observatory

 Over eight million people have looked through the Observatory’s 12-inch Zeiss telescope, more than through any other telescope on Earth.
 One of the former telescope demonstrators, Kirk Palmer, personally showed the heavens to nearly 950,000 people.
 More people have seen the live image of the Sun on the Observatory’s coelostat than on any other solar telescope on Earth.
 All public telescope viewing at the Observatory is always free.

 Griffith Observatory is one of the region’s premier film locations.
 It has appeared in hundreds of film and television productions, most notably Rebel Without a Cause starring James Dean in 1955.
 There is a bust of James Dean’s head on the Observatory’s grounds.
-All that is missing is a star on Hollywood Boulevard.

 World War II aviators and Apollo astronauts trained in Griffith Observatory’s planetarium theater to learn how to navigate by the stars.
 The chair the astronauts used in the planetarium is on display at the Observatory today, in the Gunther Depths of Space exhibit gallery.